davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-03-28-git-basics.md

 ---
 layout: post
-title:  Get started with Git and GitHub
+title:  "Git basics: Get started with Git and GitHub"
 author: David Smatlak
 permalink: git-basics
 comments: false
 ---

-Many organizations treat documentation as code, so technical writers need to know how to use [Git](https://git-scm.com) and [GitHub](https://github.com) for version control.
+Many organizations treat documentation as code, so technical writers need to know how to use [Git](https://git-scm.com/docs) and [GitHub](https://docs.github.com/github) for version control.
 This article is a user guide for the basic workflow to work with a repository.
 You'll learn how to create, clone, and commit changes to a repository.

 <div class="note">
 <b>Note</b> <br>
-This article creates a repository for a single-user to commit changes in the main branch.
-More advanced topics such as branches, merges, upstream remotes, and pull requests will be covered in future articles.
+This article is written as a beginners guide for Git and GitHub.
+The repository is set up for one person to learn the command syntax.
+Some steps verify that a command worked as intended so that you can see the results and understand the concepts.
 </div>

 ## Prerequisites